Public Drawing Hunts

 For further licensing information, refer to the annual SC Hunting Rules and Regulations, also available at your local DNR office, or call (803) 734-3838.

 Please note, persons who are drawn for a hunt conducted by the PDH program consent to inspections and searches of the person, game bags or creel and any vehicle, trailer, conveyance or container (WMA regulation 2.3).

 To equitably allocate hunt slots for the more popular hunts, applicants are issued a preference point for each consecutive year not drawn.
 Applications with the most preference points are drawn from first, the next highest number second, etc., until all slots are filled.
-This procedure guarantees each applicant a slot eventually, IF THE APPLICANT APPLIES EVERY YEAR.
-The preference points revert to zero when the applicant is drawn for a specific hunt, if a year is skipped in applying for a specific hunt, or if an applicant applies more than once for a specific hunt in the same year.
+The preference points revert to zero when the applicant is drawn for a specific hunt.
 If each person on an application does not have the same number of preference points, the least number of preference points are used for the drawing of the application.
-Preference information is stored by the computer from year to year by the applicant's social security number.
+Preference information is stored by the computer from year to year by the applicant's customer ID number.